 - Manage the DNS change process for every new service

-When it’s time to add a new service, or remove an old one, it’s back to the drawing board.
-We call this the never-ending cycle of tedium: It can burn out your team members, and it is a big reason why some organizations never reach enforcement.
+When it’s time to add a new service or remove an old one, it’s back to the drawing board.
+This never-ending cycle can burn out your team members, and it is a big reason why some organizations never reach enforcement.
+With a process like this, it is understandable if your domain is not yet at enforcement.

 Automation can change the game.
-Valimail will give you the visibility and control of your email ecosystem so you can identify and authorize all the mail services you want, block or quarantine malicious or unknown senders, and get your domains to enforcement in record time.
+Valimail will give you visibility and control of your email ecosystem so you can identify and authorize all the mail services you want, block or quarantine malicious or unknown senders, and get your domains to enforcement in record time.

-Valimail requires very few staff resources to implement and maintain — typically 20% of a regular full time employee — which is 1/10 of what other solutions require.
+Valimail requires very few staff resources to implement and maintain — typically 20% of a regular full-time employee — which is 1/10 of what other solutions require.

-But don’t just take our word for it.
 Join thousands of other organizations that have set up Valimail DMARC Monitor, the industry-leading DMARC visibility solution.
-It’s free — and you’ll find that the visibility DMARC Monitor offers helps take the tedium out of the DMARC process and get you to enforcement that much quicker.
+It’s free—and you’ll find that the visibility DMARC Monitor offers helps take the tedium out of the DMARC process and get you to enforcement that much quicker.